-All additional rooms for mid-term examinations are to be booked through the Reservations Clerk, Scheduling, Office of Registrarial Services.
+All additional rooms for mid-term examinations are to be booked through Scheduling, Office of Registrarial Services

 Chair/Director's Responsibilities

 - 1. The conduct of all term examinations. - 2.
 Appointing an adequate number of invigilators to assist the instructor-in charge.